Mixed and nested structures

 - When the nested content contains only text or text mixed with something else,

-it is extracted in HTML tags with both opening and closing tags
+it is extracted in numeric HTML-like tags with both opening and closing tags

 <0>...</0>